 The South African Traditional Music Achievement (SATMA) Awards launched one of its exceptional 13th Media event under the theme “Embrace Your Heritage” on Saturday 23 June 2018 in Emnotweni Arena, Mpumalanga.

 Furthermore, the launch officially unveiled SATMA awards programme of the year to the stakeholders and media.
 It was attended by more than 400 distinguished guests from Mpumalanga and North West Provincial government including celebrities.
-Amongst the well-known people, Mr Sipho “Hotstix” Mabusa was honoured with a Lifetime Achievement Award for his contribution in nurturing Traditional music.
+Amongst the well-known people, Mr Sipho “Hotstix” Mabusa was honoured with a Lifetime Achievement Award for his contribution to nurturing Traditional music.

-Moreover, Vehicles were given to Best Song of the Year and Lucky Voter.
+Moreover, Vehicles were given to the Best Song of the Year and Lucky Voter.
 The two vehicles for Best SABC PBS Radio Program and Best Community Radio DJ were awarded to the relevant Radio Station.

 2018 SATMA awards programme of the year is as follows: